 Do they release carbon?

-Nearly 100 square feet of land is disturbed, and more than 5,798 pounds of mineral waste is created for every carat of diamond mined using the traditional methods.
+Nearly 100 square feet of land is disturbed, and more than 5,798 pounds of mineral waste is created for every carat of diamond mined using traditional methods.
 The mining also renders the land unusable and offsets delicate biodiversity balances once the mining activities have ceased.

 Which one consumes more water?

 One of the most significant areas where lab-grown diamonds and mined diamonds differ is their water usage.
-Lab-grown diamonds use 18 gallons, and mined diamond consumes more than 126 gallons of water per carat.
+Lab-grown diamonds use 18 gallons, and mined diamonds consumes more than 126 gallons of water per carat.